mdditt2000/kubernetes-1-19/cis 2.6/multi-site/README.md

 * Clouddocs [documentation](https://clouddocs.f5.com/containers/latest/userguide/crd/externaldns.html)
 * Global DNS provisioned and synchronized between Data Centers

-## Step 1: Deploy CIS for **k8s19-cluster** and **k8s20-cluster** clusters
+## Step 1: Deploy CIS for k8s19-cluster and k8s20-cluster

 CIS 2.6 communicates directly with BIG-IP DNS via the Rest API and requires gtm-bigip-username and password.
-Since BIG-IP LTM and DNS are on the same device you can re-use the secret generic bigip-login when deploying CIS as shown below.
+Since BIG-IP LTM and DNS are on the **same BIG-IP** you can re-use the secret generic bigip-login when deploying CIS as shown below.

 Add the following parameters to THE CIS deployment